 Overview of the next training dates:

-The training courses are organised by the European Training Centre for Work and Society.
+The training courses are conducted by the European Education Center for Work and Society.

 The individual modules in detail:

-Introduction to the legal basis and labour market access for refugees
+Introduction to the legal basis and labor market access for refugees

-In this module of our training series, we provide an overview of the legal basis and labour market access for refugees.
-This includes, among other things
+In this module of our training series, we provide an overview of the legal basis and labor market access for refugees.
+This includes, among other things:

 - Topic-specific terminology